 You can increase your calorie expenditure by taking more frequent breaks and by climbing for longer periods of time.
 Climbing several days in a row or several times per week will build more muscle mass and help burn off stored fat.

-The amount of calories burned while rock climbing is contingent on the individual’s weight and the difficulty level of the route.
-As mentioned above, it’s possible for a climber to burn up to 700 calories per hour depending on how difficult the climb is.
+The amount of calories burned while rock climbing is contingent on the individual’s weight and the route’s difficulty level.
+As mentioned above, a climber can burn up to 700 calories per hour depending on how difficult the climb is.

 The following are the required and demonstrated methods for determining calories burned: